 - Product or service providers submitting nominations are asked to name the product(s) or services(s) involved as well as a specific implementation (such as at an institution or in a corporate learning setting).

 - Each implementation constitutes a single submission.
-Product/service companies should submit only one nomination per product/service unless the product/service implementation is significantly different.
+Product/service companies may submit only one nomination.

 - Institutional or other end-user submitters are asked for the same information, including proprietary and not commercially available products or services.